blzn50/widget-vainu/README.md

 }
 ```

-Restart the backend server and the new client webapp will be able to load the widget JS.
+Restart the backend server and the new client will be able to load the widget.